barolab/foobar-infra/docs/challenge.md

 - [ ] Use a Github Service Account to create the SSH deploy key
 - [ ] Find a better way than using an Environment Variable to pass the Github Token to Terraform

+## Step 3 - Foobar API deployment

+For this step the goal is to have the `foobar-api` up and running on our GKE cluster.
+We'll try to access it with a `kubectl port-forward` to make sure it's working properly.

+There's a couple of requirements to do so:
+1. The `foobar-api` needs to be available as a Docker Image on a Registry
+2. The GKE clusters must had access to that Registry
+3. The `foobar-api` needs a TLS certificate to boot
+4. We need the Kubernetes manifests for the `foobar-api` on Flux

+We won't necessarily try to have a valid TLS certificate or push it on a PVC right now.

+### The Docker image

+For the first requirements, it's rather simple, we add the Go source code under [./app](../app/main.go), add a [Dockerfile](../app/Dockerfile) and setup a [Github Workflow](../.github/workflows/release.yml) to automatically release the Docker image on a push to a branch.

+### The Registry Secret

+The Docker Image will be released on GHCR, and since we're using a private repository we need to have a Kubernetes Docker config secret with a Token that `kubelet` can use to pull the Docker image.

+For simplicity I'll use a PAT from my Github Account instead of using a Service Account, the only permissions that this token requires is `read:packages`.

+We'll pass that to Terraform using the ENV variable, and since we're adding more and more variables to those Terraform modules, we'll wrap them all into a `.env` file at the root of this repository.

+### The TLS certificate

+**Improvements**

+- [ ] A better release process for the Docker Image, based on Github releases rather than push to any branch
+- [ ] Something to automate the Kubernetes Docker config deployment (SealedSecrets / External Secrets, Kyverno, etc...)